zedr/clean-code-python/README.md

 ### Avoid side effects

 A function produces a side effect if it does anything other than take a value in and return another value or values.
 For example, a side effect could be writing to a file, modifying some global variable, or accidentally wiring all your money to a stranger.

 Now, you do need to have side effects in a program on occasion - for example, like in the previous example, you might need to write to a file.
 In these cases, you should centralize and indicate where you are incorporating side effects.
-Don"t have several functions and classes that write to a particular file - rather, have one (and only one) service that does it.
+Don't have several functions and classes that write to a particular file - rather, have one (and only one) service that does it.